wenext-limited/pr-agent/docs/docs/tools/improve.md

       </tr>
       <tr>
         <td><b>commitable_code_suggestions</b></td>
-        <td>If set to true, the tool will display the suggestions as commitable code comments.
+        <td>If set to true, the tool will display the suggestions as committable code comments.
 Default is false.</td>
       </tr>
       <tr>
         <td><b>enable_chat_in_code_suggestions</b></td>